-You can export documents to a PDF file for sharing and printing.
+You can export documents with all your image attachments and clickable links within same document to a PDF file for sharing and printing.
 Optionally, you can add a digital signature to the exported PDF file.

 Note: PDF export is not available in the WebApp.
 Please use the native application for Windows, Linux or Mac to use this feature.